AckerlyXu/heima/articles/sql-database/sql-database-transact-sql-information.md

 ms.author: rickbyh

 ---
-# Resolving Transact-SQL differences during migration to SQL Database
+# Resolving Transact-SQL differences during migration to SQL DatabaseÂ Â Â
 When [migrating your database](sql-database-cloud-migrate.md) from SQL Server to Azure SQL Server, you may discover that your database requires some re-engineering before the SQL Server can be migrated.
 This topic provides guidance to assist you in both performing this re-engineering and understanding the underlying reasons why the re-engineering is necessary.
 To detect incompatibilities, use the [Data Migration Assistant (DMA)](https://www.microsoft.com/download/details.aspx?id=53595).

 ## Overview